Vishal78626/Genco-Bay-Area/README.md

 - S. Prithvi Singh, Advocate, Ferozepur.
 - S. Joginder Singh; Advocate, Ludhiana-Secretary.

-The first meeting of the Management Committee was held on July 26,1953, at the residence of S.B.S.
-Teja Singh in Patiala and a resolution was passed to start a Degree College in Ludhiana.
+<p align='justify'>The first meeting of the Management Committee was held on July 26,1953, at the residence of S.B.S.
+Teja Singh in Patiala and a resolution was passed to start a Degree College in Ludhiana.</p>

 ## 4. COLLEGE LOCATION, TRUSTEES, BOARDS AND MANAGEMENT COMMITTEE

-Through the kindness of Sardar Sahib Sardar Udhe Singh, P.C.S. (retired Rais of Ladhran), President and S. Joginder Singh, Advocate, Secretary of the Gurdev Trust Ludhiana, a building of the Trust was obtained for the temporary lodging of the diploma classes in Civil, Electrical and Mechanical engineering.
-The college opened on October 21, 1953, with sixty students.
+<p align='justify'>Through the kindness of Sardar Sahib Sardar Udhe Singh, P.C.S. (retired Rais of Ladhran), President and S. Joginder Singh, Advocate, Secretary of the Gurdev Trust Ludhiana, a building of the Trust was obtained for the temporary lodging of the diploma classes in Civil, Electrical and Mechanical engineering.
+The college opened on October 21, 1953, with sixty students.</p>

-The Board of Trustees and the Management Committee were reconstituted with the mutual consent of the two groups, consisting of the following persons.
+<p align='justify'>The Board of Trustees and the Management Committee were reconstituted with the mutual consent of the two groups, consisting of the following persons.</p>

 ### 4.1 Board of Trustees

 - President, S.G.P.C.
 Ex-officio.
 (Master Tara Singh).
 - Jathedar Udham Singh Nagoke, M.P.